 Remember that you don't have to cook the perfect filet mignon or pork chop.
 One of the things that will make your partner feel special is that you're making the effort to cook their favorite recipe.
 It's about enjoying time together—not perfection.

 If you're feeling nervous about cooking the meal, it's okay to make it easy.
 Pick up cooked shrimp or scallops to cut down on preparation, or buy the dessert to save time.
 Being together is what matters, so even if the meal isn't worthy of a five-star restaurant, having a romantic evening with your partner will still be a fun way to connect.

 The Day Of

 It's time to let all of that anticipation and planning come to light.
-Start by setting up the table and any décor, and ensure that linens, silverware, wine glasses, or candles are set properly.
+Start by setting up the table and any décor, and ensure that linens, silverware, wine glasses, and candles are set properly.